flame/blis/README.md

 What's New
 ----------

+ * **Join us on Discord!** In 2021, we soft-launched our [Discord](https://discord.com/) server by privately inviting current and former collaborators, attendees of our BLIS Retreat, as well as other participants within the BLIS ecosystem.
+We've been thrilled by the results thus far, and are happy to announce that our new community is now open to the broader public!
+If you'd like to hang out with other BLIS users and developers, ask a question, discuss future features, or just say hello, please feel free to join us!
+We've put together a [step-by-step guide](docs/Discord.md) for creating an account and joining our cozy enclave.
+We even have a monthly "BLIS happy hour" event where people can casually come together for a video chat, Q&A, brainstorm session, or whatever it happens to unfold into!

  * **Addons feature now available!** Have you ever wanted to quickly extend BLIS's operation support or define new custom BLIS APIs for your application, but were